profusion/auth0-chrome/README.md

 ### Styling

 To apply styles to the login page, go to your Auth0 account and go to [Hosted Pages](https://manage.auth0.com/#/login_page).
 From there toggle "Customize Login Page", that will allow you to not only customize the Lock widget, but also apply some styling to the page.

 To read more on this go to [Customize Your Hosted Page](https://auth0.com/docs/hosted-pages#customize-your-hosted-page).

-## Using the Library
+### Using the Library

-### `Auth0CLient(domain, clientId)`
+**Auth0CLient(domain, clientId)**

 The library exposes `Auth0Client` which extends a generic `PKCEClient`.

 - `domain` : Your Auth0 Domain, to create one please visit https://auth0.com/
 - `clientId`: The clientId for the chrome client, to create one
    - Visit https://manage.auth0.com/#/clients and click on  `+ Create Client`
    - Select "Native" as the client type
    - In the **Allowed Callback URLs** section, add `https://<yourchromeappid>.chromiumapps.org/auth0` as an allowed callback url
    - In the **Allowed Origins** section, add `chrome-extension://<yourchromeappid>`

-### `Promise <Object> Auth0Client#authenticate(options, interactive)`
+**Promise <Object> Auth0Client#authenticate(options, interactive)**

-The `authenticate` method makes a call to the Authentication API and renders the log in UI if `userinteraction` is required.
+The `authenticate` method makes a call to the Authentication API and renders the login UI if `userinteraction` is required.
 Upon completion, this method will resolve an object which will contain the requested token and meta information related to the authentication process.

 - `options`: `object` - accepts all the parameters valid for [Auth0's Authentication API](https://auth0.com/docs/api/authentication/) except for `redirect_uri`, `response_type`, `code_challenge` & `code_challenge_method` as these are controlled by the library

 - `interactive`: `boolean` - if set to `false` for advanced use-cases, Chrome will throw an error if user-interaction is required during login

 The `access_token` returned at the end of the authentication flow can then be used to make authenticated calls to your API.
 For more information on using access tokens, see the [full documentation](https://auth0.com/docs/api-auth).

-## Contributing
+## Contribute

-Pull requests are welcome!
+Feel like contributing to this repo?
+We're glad to hear that!
+Before you start contributing please visit our [Contributing Guideline](https://github.com/auth0-community/getting-started/blob/master/CONTRIBUTION.md).

+Here you can also find the [PR template](https://github.com/auth0-community/auth0-chrome/blob/master/PULL_REQUEST_TEMPLATE.md) to fill once creating a PR.
+It will automatically appear once you open a pull request.

-## Development
+### Development

 Install the dev dependencies.